amandazhuyilan/Breakfast-Burrito/Tech_Review_2017.md

 ## Time/Space Complexity

+Metrics used to descripe the efficiency of algorithms.

 ### Big-O, Big-Ω, Big-Θ and Little-O
 - T(n) is O(f(n)) = growth rate of T(n) <= growth rate of f(n) _Upper Bound_
 - T(n) is Ω(f(n)) = growth rate of T(n) >= growth rate of f(n) _Lower Bound_